Case Study: Wing Yip benefit from Korber WMS and SAP Business One.

 Adds Andy Yarnall, Group Operations Manager, “Additionally, support for our legacy system was coming to an end, which gave us an opportunity to review our current position and to look at other solutions that would bring us more up to date and future proof the business.”

-Why choose Balloon One?
+Why choose balloon?

 Wing Yip established a project team, with members drawn from across the business – from operations, warehousing, procurement, sales, IT and finance.
 It included directors, senior managers, supervisors and key staff.
 With help from an external partner, the team undertook a requirements analysis to determine what functionality the new ERP system would need, and selected software suppliers that could meet the company’s needs.

 Various different ERP solutions were seen, from a number of suppliers, with each demonstrating their product.
 But one area of concern was the handling of variable weights.
 Andy Yarnall (Operations), clarifies, “Not many of the suppliers we saw could explain properly how their system would work with variably weighted products.
 Balloon One was one of the companies we were more confident could achieve what was required.
-They also suggested using Accellos alongside SAP Business One, and the warehouse management system seemed to fit well with our business requirements.”
+They also suggested using Accellos (now known as K.Motion WMS) alongside SAP Business One, and the warehouse management system seemed to fit well with our business requirements.”

 Continues Yarnall (Operations), “The Valogix Inventory Planner was also another selling point that we concluded would help us with purchasing and the availability of products.
 And this was something that Balloon One had experience of.
 Plus, the Balloon team demonstrated a positive attitude of working together to solve the difficult issues.”

 Adds Tony Ritson (IT), “The standard SAP warehousing module was felt to be insufficient for our needs.
 In contrast, it was apparent that the Accellos warehouse solution fitted the criteria and we viewed it as a key part of the project.”